 How Voicemail Drop Works

-- Create a prerecorded message and add it to your library
+- Record a message and save it to your computer or RVM program

 Voicemail Drop Pros & Cons